 APS 2.01

-Personnel that provide adult protective services are qualified in accordance with state requirements.
+Personnel that provide adult protective services are appropriately qualified in accordance with state requirements.

+Interpretation: COA recommends the following worker qualifications:

+an advanced degree in social work or a comparable human service field; or

+a bachelor’s degree in social work or a comparable human service field with two years of related experience.

 APS 2.02

 Supervisors have an advanced degree in social work or another human service field or are registered nurses.

 Interpretation: If program staff do not include an individual with an advanced degree in social work, a person with an advanced degree is available, as necessary, to provide consultation on complicated cases.